mcflyas/dd-sdk-ios/docs/rum_collection.md

 ### RUM Errors

-Use the following methods on `Global.rum` to manually collect RUM errors:
+Use the following methods on `GlobalDatadog.rum` to manually collect RUM errors:
 - `.addError(message:)`
 - `.addError(error:)`